koechronix/Planner-App/README.md

 ## Usage

 ## Project Status

 ## Acknowledgements

-- Many thanks to my Technical Mentor  at Moringa, Titus Ouko: for teaching me a solid foundation in React and Rails, and supporting and encouraging me not only on for this project, but throughout the entire  program.
+- Many thanks to my Technical Mentor  at Moringa, Titus Ouko: for teaching me a solid foundation in React and Rails, and supporting and encouraging me  throughout the entire  program.

 ## Contact